 Have your own private park!!!
 This property was the cover story of the state magazine in 1967 proposing that it would be made into a park.
 I have a copy of the magazine.
 It ultimately was kept in the families estate.

 16 beautiful secluded acres that sits in a hollow 3/4 of a mile off the main road.
-There is a beautiful creek running thru property, with a 12 foot waterfall, where a grist mill was built in the 1800's.
+There is a beautiful creek running thru property, with a picturesque waterfall.
+This was the site of a grist mill, which was built in the 1800's.
 Only some gearing and cut stone remain.
 The falls run into a natural "swimm'n hole" about 8ft. deep and the size of a small community pool, which freezes over during winter for ice skating!
 Several large rock outcroppings and overhangs to explore and to go "bouldering".
 Sets up well for zip line construction.

 This property would be listed in waterfalls of WV books, if it were not privately owned.